SSkipr/AeronauticaHelper/README.md

 - For enhanced results, if you are NOT using AutoSteer, consider positioning your camera below the ship (for more OCR clarity).

-- It is generally best practice to AFK in a server in which there are few people and the server's age is minimal.
+- It is generally best practice to get a good multiplier in a older server, then save and go AFK in a server in which the server's age is minimal.

 - Setup your webhook in a channel/server with only you, as notifications should be set to all messages, which will ping all with access to the channel!